geoschem/GCHP/docs/source/user-guide/debugging.rst

 #.
 Activate GEOS-Chem verbose output by editing
    :file:`geoschem_config.yml` as shown below.
-This will tell GEOS-Chem to send extra printout to the `gchp.YYYYMMDD_hhmmz.log` file.
+This will tell GEOS-Chem to send extra printout to the :file:`gchp.YYYYMMDD_hhmmz.log` file.

    .. code-block:: yaml